 A positive and direct relationship between Quality of Work Life (QWL) and job satisfaction (Taneja and Kumari, 2012);and the performance of employees in the banking sector (Sabarirajan and Geethanjali, 2011) has been observed in different empirical studies.
 But, in spite of availability of increasing number of studies on QWL, no unifying work has focused upon portraying a comparative analysis with respect to this phenomenon in the private, public sector and multinational (MNC) organizations in the same industry in the Indian context.
 The present study aims to fill this gap by conducting a comparative study to investigate how the QWL varies across private, public sector and foreign banks operating in India.
-QWL multidimensional concept, comprising number of Interrelated constituents, therefore it is imperative to understand the role and importance of different dimensions in determining the overall quality of work banking professionals. life This analysis conducted dimensional in the present study can enable management of different forms of banking organizations in designing interventions and corrective measures to provide augmented QWL for their respective employees for enabling organizational identification, job satisfaction, job involvement, job effort, performance (Efraty and Sirgy, 1990).
+QWL is multidimensional concept, comprising of a number of Interrelated constituents, therefore it is imperative to understand the role and importance of different dimensions in determining the overall quality of work banking professionals. life of This dimensional analysis conducted the present study can enable management of different forms of banking organizations in designing appropriate interventions and corrective measures to provide augmented QWL for their respective employees for enabling organizational identification, job satisfaction, job involvement, job effort, and job performance (Efraty and Sirgy, 1990).